1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 6. How to request ordinary paternity leave

-6.1 In order to take ordinary paternity leave after the birth of a child, you must notify your line manager in writing of your intention to take ordinary paternity leave by the end of the 15th week before the mother’s EWC, or as soon as is practicable thereafter.
+6.1 In order to take ordinary paternity leave after the birth of a child, you must notify your line manager in writing of your intention to take ordinary paternity leave by the end of the 15th week before the birth parent’s EWC, or as soon as is practicable thereafter.

 7. How to request additional paternity leave

-7.1 To request additional paternity leave you must advise your Institute Director/Head of Service Department in writing at least 8 weeks before you want to start your additional leave.
+7.1 To request additional paternity leave you must advise your Faculty PVC /Head of Service Department in writing at least 8 weeks before you want to start your additional leave.
 The University will ask for:

 - a copy of the child’s birth certificate or adoption matching certificate